 The spring burning season is March 1 - April 30 and the fall burning season is October 1 - November 30.
 Please visit www.mychilliwack.com or visit the front ticket window at City Hall to obtain your burning permit.
 During the COVID-19 pandemic, we encourage everyone who can to apply for their permits online rather than in-person.

 For any other burning season information or restrictions, please call the Fire Department at 604.792.8713.

 City of Chilliwack - Open Air Burning

-Burning is NOT permitted today.
+Burning is permitted today.

-The current venting index is "POOR".
+The current venting index is "GOOD".